Great Cobar mine: Main shaft and winder

 The new main shaft had a rectangular cross-section, 15 feet by 8 feet, divided into three compartments; two carried cages and the other contained pipes, cables and a ladderway.
 There were levels spaced every 100 feet, from which the mine was worked.
 In 1910, the main shaft was down to 1,033 feet.
-In June 1912, the mine was working down to the 13th level and the main shaft was at 1,419 feet down.
-By the time, the mine first closed in 1914, the main shaft was 1500 feet deep, providing access to 14 levels in the mine.
+In June 1912, the mine was working down to the 13th level, and the main shaft was at 1,419 feet down.
+By the time the mine first closed in 1914, the main shaft was 1,500 feet deep, providing access to 14 levels.

 The winding engine for the main shaft was steam-powered, and made by Andrew Barclay and Sons.
 It was speed controlled by a high-speed governor, connected to the engine shaft by a chain-drive.
-There were two winder drums four feet wide and ten feet in diameter, onto which two layers of the steel rope were wound.
+There were two winder drums, four feet wide and ten inches in diameter, onto which two layers of the steel rope were wound.
 The drum being operated was connected to the engine shaft via a steam-operated clutch.
 Braking was applied by a heavy weight acting on a brake drum, released by a foot control.
-The brake was applied automatically, if the steam supply or the winding engine driver was lost.
-The levers and controls were arranged so that these could be operated by one winding engine driver, without moving from his usual position.
+The brake was applied automatically if the steam supply or the winding engine driver was lost.
+The levers and controls were arranged so that a single winding engine driver could operate them without leaving his usual position.